 KDP ran its first enterprise water footprint analysis in 2018, covering the full value chain to inform our risk assessment and responsible sourcing program.
 The footprint analysis leveraged the Water Footprint Network (WFN) research as a proxy for agricultural commodity suppliers' water use intensity.
 The WFN data used includes both "blue" and "green" water intensity expressed in terms of the volume (m3) of freshwater (i.e., rainwater plus surface and/or groundwater) consumed per unit mass (metric tons) of production.
 The water intensity of sugarcane varies based on country of origin.
 KDP sources sugar (from sugarcane) from regions around the world.
-In 2021, we obtained information from our suppliers on the specific sugar sourcing regions for the year.
-A weighted average intensity was estimated based on 2021 sugar procurement data and country of origin.
-In 2021 the intensity was slightly lower than 2020 due to the changes in volumes from countries of origin with different water intensities.
+In 2022, we obtained information from our suppliers on the specific sugar sourcing regions for the year.
+A weighted average intensity was estimated based on 2022 sugar procurement data and country of origin.
+In 2022 the intensity metric was slightly higher than 2021 due to the changes in volumes from countries of origin with different water intensities.
 This figure could either increase or decrease in future years depending on changes to sugar procurement.
 As we work with suppliers that meet standards outlined in our Code of Conduct and corresponding product-specific standards, intensity figures could change in response.
 We consider these metrics internally for evaluation of our water footprint and development of responsible sourcing programming.